-Expectations at Port of Entry with US Customs and Border Protection Officer
+Expectations at Port of Entry with a US Customs and Border Protection (CBP) Officer

 Upon arriving a United States port of entry, a US Customs and Border Protection (CBP) officer will determine your admissibility to the United States.